KiraleTech/KiBRA/README.rst

 Install and configure system packages.
 ::

- apt install git python3 python3-pip avahi-daemon dibbler-server ntp unbound echo "" > /etc/dibbler/server.conf
+ apt install avahi-daemon dibbler-server ntp radvd unbound virtualenv -y echo "" > /etc/dibbler/server.conf

 There is no official Debian package for Jool yet, so it needs to be compiled